Lockheed F-104 Starfighter: Indo-Pakistani war of 1965

 On 7 September 1965, a Griffin F-104A flown by Flight Lt.
-Amjad Hussein Khan intercepted 6 Indian Dassault Mysteres which were attacking the Sargodha Airbase.
+Amjad Hussein Khan intercepted six Indian Dassault Mysteres which were attacking the Sargodha Airbase.
 While 5 of the Indian Mysteres managed to escape, a fierce dogfight ensued between Flight Lt.
 Amjad's F-104 & Squadron Ldr.
 Devaiah's Mystere.
-Amjad fired an AIM-9B but it missed and hit the ground so he switched to his 20mm M-61 Vulcan cannon and after some attempts, managed to score several hits on Devaiah's Mystere.
-However, due to High-G maneuvering, Amjad's F-104 was forced into a low speed dogfight by a determined Devaiah (something which the F-104 performs badly in due to its poor low speed maneuverability and agility.)
+Amjad fired an AIM-9B but it missed and hit the ground so he switched to his M-61 cannon and after some attempts, managed to score several hits on Devaiah's Mystere.
+However, due to high-G maneuvering, Amjad's F-104 was forced into a low speed dogfight by a determined Devaiah (something which the F-104 performs badly in due to its poor low speed maneuverability and agility.)
 This forced Amjad to ram his F-104 into the Mystere.
 The mid-air collision resulted in both pilots losing control of their warplanes.
 While Flight Lt.
 Amjad managed to eject safely over Kot Nakka, the Indian pilot perished with his Mystere.

-On 11 September 1965, a Griffin F-104A flown by Flight Lt.
-Hakumullah almost engaged with an Indian Mig-21F during a Combat Air Patrol over Lahore but was forced to abort due to fuel shortage.